Skip to Content

 4. Gyeongheoru Pavilion

-Gyeongheoru Pavilion is located on a man-made lake in the western part of the palace.
-The pavilion was used for royal banquets, receptions, final state examinations and religious rituals.
+Located on an artifical lake, Gyeongheoru Pavilion can be found in the western part of the palace.
+The pavilion was used for royal banquets, large receptions, final state examinations and religious rituals.
+“Gyeonghoe” translates to a joyous banquet and the “-ru” suffix means pavilion.

-Originally built as a small pavilion, the structure was enlarged in 1412.
-But much like many of the buildings in the palace, it was destroyed by fire in 1592 from the Japanese invasion and rebuilt in 1867.
+Originally built as a small pavilion for the king to enjoy the views of Inwangsan Mountain, both the pond and pavilion were enlarged in 1412.
+But much like many of the other palace buildings, it was destroyed by fire in 1592 from the Japanese invasion and rebuilt in 1867.

 Travel Tip: Gyeongheoru Pavilion is the largest elevated pavilion in Korea.